-10 Foods (and Vitamins and Supplements!) to Boost Your ADHD Brain
+10 Foods (and Supplements and Vitamins!) to Boost Your ADHD Brain

 “Parents and adults see me either because the ADHD medication isn’t doing the job, or they want more improvement and can’t increase the dosage without increasing side effects,” says Richard Brown, M.D., associate clinical professor of psychiatry at Columbia University College of Physicians and Surgeons, and coauthor of the recent book How to Use Herbs, Nutrients, and Yoga in Mental Health Care.

 Medication does not cure ADHD, and it should never be the only treatment, says Edward Hallowell, M.D., coauthor of the best-selling Driven to Distraction: Recognizing and Coping with Attention Deficit Disorder from Childhood Through Adulthood.
-“Diet and nutrition play key roles in how well the ADHD brain operates.”
+“Proper nutrition plays a key role in how well the ADHD brain operates.”
 Toward that end, here are 10 natural ADHD remedies — including foods, supplements, and herbs — that you should add to your treatment plan.
 As always, talk with your doctor first before doing so.

 Foods for ADHD Focus